hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/data-transformations/1-create-relationship-from-view.md

 Head to Console -> Data -> online_users -> Relationships page.

-Add a new relationship by choosing the relationship type to be `Object Relationship`.
+Add a new relationship manually by choosing the relationship type to be `Object Relationship`.
 Enter the relationship name as `user`.
 Select the configuration for the current column as `id` and the remote table would be `users` and the remote column would be `id` again.

 We are mapping the current view's id column to users table's id column to create the relationship.